IsaacZD/aiman/README.md

 # aiman

+WARNING: This is a vibe coding project that mainly serves my personal needs.
+If it fits your needs feel free to give it a shot, but I may not be able to provide much support.

 Local‑first LLM engine manager with a Rust agent and a Vue dashboard.
 The agent runs on LLM servers to start/stop engines and stream logs; the dashboard runs on a NAS to control multiple hosts over LAN.

 ## Features